wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 This tutorial is a step-by-step <strong>hands-on deep yet succinct</strong> introduction to using Hashicorp's Terraform to build, change, and version clusters of <a href="#Immutable">immutable</a> servers (through load balancers) running in clouds using declarative statements that are <a href="#Idempotent">idempotent</a>.

+<a target="_blank" href="https://www.terraform.io/intro/index.html">terraform.io</a> (Hashicorp's marketing home page) says the product is a "tool for building, changing, and versioning infrastructure safely and efficiently".

+"Terraform make infrastructure provisioning: <a href="#Repeatable">Repeatable</a>. <a href="#Versioned">Versioned</a>.
+Documented.
+Automated.
+Testable.
+Shareable."

+## Multi-cloud/service

-Terraform is better characterized as a <strong>multi-service</strong> tool.
-Terraform is <strong>not a "multi-cloud tool" to ease migration</strong> among clouds to avoid vendor lock-in.
-One would need to rewrite all templates to move from, say, AWS to Azure.
+Terraform is better characterized as a <strong>multi-service</strong> tool rather than a "multi-cloud tool".
+PROTIP: One would need to rewrite templates to move from, say, AWS to Azure.
 Terraform doesn't abstract resources needed to do that.
+However, it does ease migration among clouds to avoid cloud vendor lock-in.

+Terraform provides an alternative to each cloud vendor's IaC solution:
+   * AWS - Cloud Formation & CDK
+   * Microsoft Azure Resource Manager Templates
+   * Google Cloud Platform Deployment Manager
+   * OpenStack Heat (on-premises)
+   <br /><br />

+Terraform can also provision <strong>on-premises</strong> servers running OpenStack, VMWare vSphere, and  CloudStack as well as AWS, Azure, Google Cloud, Digitial Ocean, Fastly, and other <a href="#CloudProviders">cloud providers</a> (responsible for understanding API interacitons and exposing resources).

+Can’t really do that with CFN alone.
+Even though Cloud Formation has <strong>nested stack</strong> only for AWS.

+<a name="Repeatable"></a>

+### Repeatable

+Terraform provides a <strong>single consistent set of commands and workflow</strong> on all clouds.
+That is "future proofing" infastructure work.

+<a name="Versioned"></a>

+Use of <strong>version-controlled</strong> configuration files in an elastic cloud means that the infrastructure Terraform creates can be treated as <strong>disposable</strong>.
+This is a powerful concept.
+Parallel production-like environments can now be created easily (without ordering hardware) temporarily for experimentation, testing, and redundancy for High Availability.

 Terrafrom provides its own <a href="#Modules">modules</a>.
 But where Terraform comes up short, customer administrators can write <a href="#Modules">modules</a> of their own to add more logic to continue using declarative specifications (templates).
 Thus Terraform defines the "desired state configuration" (DSC).

-Terraform can also provision <strong>on-premises</strong> servers running VMWare and OpenStack as well as AWS, Azure, Google Cloud, Digitial Ocean, Fastly, and other <a href="#CloudProviders">cloud providers</a> (responsible for understanding API interacitons and exposing resources).

-<strong>One tool</strong> to manage GitHub/GitLab, Datadog, etc.

-Can’t really do that with CFN alone.
-Even though Cloud Formation has <strong>nested stack</strong> only for AWS.
+References:

-<a target="_blank" href="https://www.hashicorp.com/cloud-operating-model">PDF: Hashicorp';'s Cloud Operating Model whitepaper</a>.
+   * <a target="_blank" href="https://www.hashicorp.com/cloud-operating-model">PDF: Hashicorp';'s Cloud Operating Model whitepaper</a>.

-## Automation

-<a target="_blank" href="https://www.terraform.io/intro/index.html">terraform.io - Hashicorp's marketing home page</a> says it make infrastructure provisioning: Repeatable.
-Versioned.
-Documented.
-Automated.
-Testable.
-Shareable.

-Automating infrastructure deployment consists of these features:

-   * Provisioning resource components (Load Balancer, EC2, vSphere)
-   * Planning updates
-   * Using source control
-   * Reusing templates
-   <br /><br />
+   * <a target="_blank" href="https://cloudacademy.com/learning-paths/solving-infrastructure-challenges-with-terraform-197/">"Solving Infrastructure Challenges with Terraform" 5h videos on CloudAcademy</a> by <a target="_blank" href="https://www.linkedin.com/in/loganrakai/">Rogan Rakai</a> using GCP and VSCode on https://github.com/cloudacademy/managing-infrastructure-with-terraform.

+### Infrastructure as Code (IaC)

 The objective is to accellerate work AND <strong>save money</strong> by automating the configuration of servers and other resources, which is quicker and more consistent than manually clicking through the GUI.
 That's called the <a target="_blank" href="https://apparently.me.uk/terraform-environment-application-pattern/overview.html"> "Infrastructure-Application Pattern (I-A)"</a>.

-## Infrastructure as Code (IaC) Competition

 The difference between Chef, Puppet, Ansible, SaltStack, AWS CloudFormation, and Terraform, based on <a target="_blank" href="https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c">analysis</a>: